kent-map/time-walk/_examples/deal-by-the-sea/index.md

 By the 1880s, with steam now replacing sail, boatman faced hard times.
 It was clear that the prosperity of the town would increasingly depend on attracting visitors and holiday makers.

-`image src=wc:The_Promenade%2C_Deal%2C_England-LCCN2002696655.jpg`
+`image src=wc:The_Promenade%2C_Deal%2C_England-LCCN2002696655.jpg aspect=0.75 .small`

 ##
 {: .wrap}

-Deal could not hope to compete with the Thanet towns of Margate and Ramsgate in terms of the number of visitors it attracted.
+Deal could not hope to compete with the Thanet towns of [Margate](/19c/19c-margate) and [Ramsgate](/19c/19c-ramsgate) in terms of the number of visitors it attracted.
 But many holiday makers were nonetheless drawn to the town during the summer to enjoy the sea breezes, the bustle of sea-front and the comings and goings of vessels in the Downs.

 `image src=wc:Deal_Pier_%283738276711%29.jpg aspect=0.75 .small`